BalakrishnanG65/ML-Assignment2/README.md

 This project implements and evaluates **6 machine learning algorithms** to compare their performance on the binary classification task:

 ### 1. **Logistic Regression**
 A linear classification model with probabilistic outputs.
 Used as a baseline model due to its interpretability and efficiency.
+Class imbalance handled using balanced class weights.

 ### 2. **Decision Tree**
 A tree-based classifier that recursively splits features to maximize information gain.
 Captures non-linear relationships and is highly interpretable.
+Class imbalance addressed through balanced class weights and depth control.

 ### 3. **k-Nearest Neighbors (kNN)**
 An instance-based, non-parametric algorithm that classifies samples based on the majority class of k nearest neighbors in the feature space.
+Distance-based weighting used to handle class imbalance.

 ### 4. **Naive Bayes**
-A probabilistic classifier based on Bayes' theorem with the assumption of feature independence.
+A probabilistic classifier based on Bayes' theorem with feature independence assumption.
 Fast and effective for binary classification.
+SMOTE oversampling applied to handle class imbalance.

 ### 5. **Random Forest (Ensemble)**
 An ensemble method that combines multiple decision trees with bootstrap aggregation.
 Reduces overfitting and handles non-linearity effectively.
+Balanced subsample weighting applied.

 ### 6. **XGBoost (Ensemble)**
 An advanced gradient boosting framework that sequentially builds trees to correct previous errors.
 State-of-the-art performance for structured data.
+Scale pos weight tuning used for class imbalance.

 ---